tueimage/essential-skills/linux-essentials.md

 ## Installing additional programs and packages

 The availability of installation options will depend on your rights on the system you are using.
 We are assuming you are using Ubuntu here (which is installed on TU/e servers by default).
 You can install and update programs using the `apt` command.
-For example, if you want to install a medical image viewer, you can install ITKSnap by
+For example, if you want to install a medical image viewer, you can install ITKSnap with

 ```bash
 sudo apt install itksnap